-Governmental fund financial statements - Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Governmental Fund Financial Statements - Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
-Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+Proceeds of general long-term debt and acquisitions under capital leases and IT subscriptions are reported as other financing sources.